ldaptools/ldaptools/docs/en/tutorials/AD-Permissions.md

 #### toSddl($canonical = true)

 Get the Security Descriptor Definition Language (SDDL) string representation of the object.
-You can optionally pass `false` as a parameter if you want the ACEs represent in a non-canonical form.
+You can optionally pass `false` as a parameter if you want the ACEs represented in a non-canonical form.
 Typically you do not want to do that.

 ```php
 echo $sd->toSddl();